jappeace/jappeaceApplication/content/authentication-in-reflex.md

 ```

-I've experienced that this is hard to do for the first time.
+I've experienced that this is hard for the first time.
 With this blog post I hope that setting up authentication becomes easier,
 considering the following pain points:

 1. 'Switching screens' after login, requires [recursive do](https://wiki.haskell.org/MonadFix).
 2. [Dealing with cookies](http://hackage.haskell.org/package/servant-auth-server-0.4.3.0/docs/Servant-Auth-Server.html)
 	yourself is pretty hard, many pesky (security) details.
-3. We need to render widgets based on the login result.
-This requires [widgetHold](https://hackage.haskell.org/package/reflex-dom-core-0.4/docs/Reflex-Dom-Widget-Basic.html#v:widgetHold)
+3. Rendering widgets inside FRP constructs requires [widgetHold](https://hackage.haskell.org/package/reflex-dom-core-0.4/docs/Reflex-Dom-Widget-Basic.html#v:widgetHold)
    or 'dyn'.

-I'm of course a world expert on login systems so in production do everything
+I'm of course a world expert on login systems, so in production do everything
 exactly as I do.
 Trust me, I'm from the internet.
 But seriously If you see something dubious,